15 Strategies to Increase CPA Exam Pass Rates

 4) I have ADHD and can't possibly focus for long enough to study and pass the CPA exam

 As long as you understand how you actually learn best then you can pass the CPA exam.
-CPA Review courses like UWorld Roger CPA Review and Wiley CPAexcel are designed to help you stay focused by breaking up long lectures in bite sized chunks so that you are constantly moving between watching, reading and taking quizzes.
+CPA Review courses like UWorld Roger CPA Review are designed to help you stay focused by breaking up long lectures in bite sized chunks so that you are constantly moving between watching, reading and taking quizzes.
 (Refer to the #5 Learning Man Method)

 Strategy #10: